-Don Williams, a member of the Country Music Hall of Fame, will make a tour stop in Greenville as a part of the Threadgill Concert Series on Tuesday night, June 19th.
+Don Williams, a member of the Country Music Hall of Fame, will return to Greenville as a part of the Kenneth Threadgill Concert Series at the historic Greenville Municipal Auditorium on Wednesday night, March 11th.
+Doors open at 6:30 p.m.